danielleberre/satpractitionermanisfesto/README.md

 reference systems (widely used systems which might no longer be considered state of the art).

-In order to better understand the contribution to the state of the art, and since competition results provide a large resource of independent experiments, if benchmarks suite from year X are employed, then it is advisable to include comparison to top performing solvers for all the years since (including) X.
+In order to better understand the contribution to the state of the art, and since competition results provide a large resource of independent experiments, if benchmarks suite from year X is employed, then it is advisable to include comparison to top performing solvers for all the years since (including) X.

 >  Many papers report results on arbitrarily merge benchmarks and then only
 > report results on those.
 Then one can not check out other papers (or competition results),